devkmsg/Resume/resume.md

 #### Senior Operations Engineer - July 2013 - Present
   * Manage all services within AWS
   * Manage the Logstash, ElasticSearch infrastructure
-  * Develop and maintain chef cookbooks for all supported applications as needed
+  * Develop and maintain Chef cookbooks for all supported applications as needed
-  * Manage the chef server
+  * Manage the Chef server
   * Developed a system to deploy and update game server applications running on Windows in EC2 relatively quickly
   * Developed a self-service tool allowing a game studio to spin up an EC2 instance and deploy their game server and perform testing
   * Assist in developing MCollective agents to manage game server update process